-7. Reporting
+Reporting

-7.1 Meetings between AQA staff and auditors should explicitly include health and safety and personal well-being matters.
+Meetings between AQA staff and auditors should explicitly include health and safety and personal wellbeing matters.
+AQA staff, members of the AQA Board and auditors have an obligation to ensure that any health and safety issues are reported promptly.

-7.2 AQA will report at each Board meeting on any health and safety and personal risk activities that have arisen during the period between Board meetings.
+AQA will report at each Board meeting on any health and safety and personal risk activities that have arisen during the period between Board meetings.
 This will include reporting on a Register of incidents, near misses and proactive actions taken.
-Health and safety matters that relate to AQA's office location with UNZ are reported via UNZ.
+Health and safety matters that relate to AQA's office location with Universities New Zealand - Te Pōkai Tara are reported via Universities New Zealand.

-7.3 The Director or Board Chair should also report on any concerns related to extensive or repeated sick leave of a staff member since this might indicate unsatisfactory work conditions or a responsibility for AQA to address ongoing ability to function adequately (as per clause 3.2 above.).
+The Executive Director or Board Chair should also report on any concerns related to extensive or repeated sick leave of a staff member since this might indicate unsatisfactory work conditions or a responsibility for AQA to address ongoing ability to function adequately.